 - Place the contents of the pan in the slow cooker.

-- Pour half of the stock into the pan and scrape up any bits and pieces with a wooden spatula.
-Pour the contents of the pan into the slow cooker.2 ¼ cup beef stock
+- Pour stock into the pan and scrape up any bits and pieces with a wooden spatula.
+Pour the contents of the pan into the slow cooker.½ cup beef stock

-- Pour in the rest of the stock and the beer.
-Mix everything well.2 ¼ cup dark beer
+- Add the beer to the slow cooker.
+Mix everything well.1¼ cup dark beer

 - Stick a clove into the bay leaf.2 bay leaves, 2 cloves

 - Place the gingerbread slices, and bay leaves on top of the meat mixture.2 slices gingerbread